digitalfabrik/integreat-app/docs/cicd.md

 ## Skipping specific jobs

 You can control which jobs should be skipped through environment variables.
-Set the variable `SKIP_JOB_deliver_ios` to `"all"` to skip all jobs with the name `deliver_ios`.
-Set the variable to `"malte"` in order to skip jobs which use the build config `malte` and have the name `deliver_ios`.
-You can also set it to `"malte|integreat"` in order to match multiple build configs.
+Set the variable `SKIP_JOB_deliver_aschaffenburg_ios` to `"aschaffenburg"` to skip the job with the name `deliver_aschaffenburg_ios`.
+You can also set it to `"malte|aschaffenburg"` in order to match multiple build configs or to `"all"` to match all build configs.

 Environment variables can be set in the [Project Settings](https://app.circleci.com/settings/project/github/Integreat/integreat-app/environment-variables) of CircleCI.

-Some jobs like `bump_version` run only once for multiple build configs.
-Therefore, it does not make sense to set `SKIP_JOB_bump_version` to something other than `"all"`
+**Note: Some jobs like `bump_version` run only once for multiple build configs.
+Therefore, it does not make sense to set `SKIP_JOB_bump_version` to something other than `"all"`.**

+**Note: Most of the time job names contain the build config name as well, therefore setting e.g. the environment variable `SKIP_JOB_deliver_ios` won't work.**

 ## Hints and Quirks